DeveloperC286/aws_lambda_language_benchmarking/go/aws/README.md

-# AWS Lambda Benchmarking - Go
+# AWS Lambda Language Benchmarking - Go

 ## AWS Lambda - Zip File
 To package up the Go source code for AWS Lambda to use, the source code needs to be compiled to a binary, and then the binary needs correctly zipped up.